 Due to size and fragility, all of our over 55,000 film stills and 10,000 posters are stored off site.
 They can be consulted by appointment, and some have been digitized for browsing convenience.
 The library’s large poster collection contains items ranging from the early 1900s to the present day.
 Of particular note are several thousand original half-sheet posters from the 1940s through 1950s promoting American genre films.
 The collection is also strong in international posters from the 1960s, as well as many recent features.

 The film library has more than 1,600 cassette tapes made between 1975 and 2006 that document filmmakers’ visits to BAMPFA.
 Stored off site, these important historical recordings can be listened to in the library with two weeks’ advance notice, at no cost.
 Our recordings from 2006 onward were made digitally and may be accessed on a drop-in basis during library open hours.
 The library cannot make copies of these recordings unless given prior permission by the filmmaker recorded.
-We are currently working on a project to digitize 750 cassettes made between 1975 and 1985 and make them available online and on site, with permissions from the speakers.
-These will be available in late 2019.
+We recently completed working on a project to digitize 750 cassettes made between 1975 and 1985 and make them available online and on site, with permissions from the speakers.
+They can be listened to here.

 The library has several archival collections representing the papers of individuals and organizations, including Bay Area experimental film and video collectives, individual filmmakers, and film distributors.
 Many additional film-related special collections are held at UC Berkeley’s Bancroft Library.